SQL Injection Scanner

-Our online tool will scan the target URL containing SQL commands and check if the MySQL database has been exposed to any SQL injection vulnerability.
-It can perform a full SQL injection assessment of the target web application to detect vulnerabilities before being compromised.
+Our online tool scans the target URL containing SQL commands and checks if the MySQL database has been exposed to any SQL injection vulnerability.
+It can perform a full SQL injection assessment of the target web application to detect vulnerabilities to mitigate before being compromised.

 Other popular relational database management systems (RDBMS) that are vulnerable to SQL injection are Microsoft SQL Server, Oracle, or SQLite.

 |Target URL||This is the URL of the website that will be scanned.
 All URLs must start with |

 |Light Scan||This scan is faster but less comprehensive than the full scan.|

 |Full Scan||This is a complete SQL Injection assessment of the target web application.|